Escape from Self-Made Maze of Emotional Confusion

 So we arrive at the threshold of our holy place to be greeted with smiles, somewhat puzzled by their unnatural look, resembling that smile of a shrink inviting us to step into his office.

-Well, after the initiation that gave us something to do, along with some cute names like a "child of god" - the road ahead seems to be straight enough; but little do we know that it's actually veering, and slowly keeps veering until we have looked around to recognize that familiar intersection.
+Well, after the initiation that gave us something to do, along with some cute names like a "child of god"---the road ahead seems to be straight enough; but little do we know that it's actually veering, and slowly keeps veering until we look around only to recognize that familiar intersection.

 Actually just about the time when we already started believing how we were getting saved from that inferno of the afterlife, we got fast-forwarded into cooking again in our own oils of despair that didn't feel one bit like a salvation.